MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 The Optician-Optometrist measures vision daily and recommends the best corrective lenses for increasing visual comfort for patients.

-But can scratched prescription lenses be repaired?
+But can scratched glasses lenses be repaired?

 Washing your lenses should become a habit like washing your hands.
 Glasses get dirty just like anything else you wear during the day.
 Therefore, proper hygiene is desirable and necessary.
 You can safely wash them with Marseille soap, and after patting them dry with a towel, use the microfiber cloth to finish drying them.

 At Mondelliani, we have adopted an eco-friendly spray for cleaning glasses.
-You can purchase it and come refill the bottle at one of our convenient dispensers that will allow you to reuse the bottles, avoiding waste and harm to the environment.
+You can purchase it and come refill the bottle at one of our convenient dispensers that allow you to reuse the bottles, avoiding waste and harm to the environment.

 How do progressive lenses work?